-Rachel Hutnick, a Licensed Professional Counselor, Registered Play Therapist (LPC, RPT), utilizes a collaborative, affirmative approach that is creative, compassionate, constructive, and most importantly, unique to each client.
+Rachel Hutnick, MA, LPC, ACS, RPT, a Licensed Professional Counselor, Approved Clinical Supervisor, and Registered Play Therapist utilizes a collaborative, affirmative approach that is creative, compassionate, constructive, and most importantly, unique to each client.
 She brings a friendly and comforting presence to her work with children of all ages, adolescents, adults, families, couples, and groups.
 Rachel practices through an attachment theory lens, which considers the impact of early family relationships on a person’s current well being and overall development.
 She integrates this approach with play therapy and expressive arts, gently weaving deep healing into the therapeutic space.

 She is a graduate of Richard Stockton University, where she earned a BA in Psychology, and of Arcadia University, where she conducted her master level training in Counseling Psychology, with concentrations in child therapy, family therapy, and trauma.